StarKRE22/Atomic/Docs/Entities/Worlds/SceneEntityWorld`1.md

 # 🧩 SceneEntityWorld\<E>

-A **Unity-compatible world manager for scene-based entities** of type `E`.
-Integrates with Unity lifecycle events (`Awake`, `Start`, `OnEnable`, etc.) to manage entity enabling, updating, and cleanup.
+A **Unity-compatible world manager for scene-based entities** of type `E`.Integrates with Unity lifecycle events ( `Awake`, `Start`, `OnEnable`, etc.) to manage entity enabling, updating, and cleanup.
 Ideal for managing scene entities dynamically, supporting both runtime and editor workflows, including automatic scanning and registration.

 ---